 1. Get some exercise

 If “getting regular exercise” is on your To-Do list, now’s a good time to start.
 The need for rest (or sleep) is the natural byproduct of physical exertion.
-Moving forward with a realistic exercise plan is a good first step in improving the quality of your sleep.
+Moving forward with a realistic exercise plan is an excellent first step in improving the quality of your sleep.

 2. Avoid caffeine after the morning hours

-If sleep is more elusive these days, try switching to decaffeinated products after 12 noon. for at least six weeks and see if that makes a difference.
+If sleep is more elusive these days, try switching to decaffeinated products after Noon for at least six weeks and see if that makes a difference.
 In addition to improving your sleep, avoiding caffeine also lowers blood pressure.

 3. Avoid smoking, excessive drinking, or other stimulants

-While we’re on the subject of caffeine, a known stimulant, let’s talk about other stimulants that disrupt sleep patterns.
+While we’re on the topic of caffeine, a known stimulant, let’s talk about other stimuli that disrupt sleep patterns.

 - Smoking.
-There are a million reasons to quit smoking, which are even more important than good sleep (and that includes pot, vaping, and other substances containing THC).
+There are a million reasons to quit smoking, which are even more important than good sleep (including pot, vaping, and other substances containing THC).

 - Taking drugs.
 Similarly, most narcotics have a negative impact on sleep (and your health) unless prescribed by a physician intentionally to support your sleep habits or existing medical condition(s).